go-acme/lego/docs/content/dns/zz_gen_todaynic.md

 - Since: v4.32.0

-Here is an example bash command using the TodayNIC provider:
+Here is an example bash command using the TodayNIC/时代互联 provider:

 ```bash
 TODAYNIC_AUTH_USER_ID="xxx" \